GoogleCloudPlatform/community/tutorials/dotnet-mvms-quickstart.md

 ### Deploying with Cloud Shell

 You can use Cloud Shell to deploy your app.
-To deploy your app enter:
+To deploy your app, enter the following:

 ```bash
 dotnet publish -c Release